 - Complexity: Managing

-and preventing reduce tasks from starting prematurely adds complexity if many map tasks are suddenly re-added.
+pendingMappersand preventing reduce tasks from starting prematurely adds complexity if many map tasks are suddenly re-added.

-A more refined approach is to only re-run a successful map task from a crashed worker if its specific output intermediate partitions are actually needed by currently pending (not yet completed) reduce tasks.
+A More Targeted Optimization (Future Scope): A more refined approach is to only re-run a successful map task from a crashed worker if its specific output intermediate partitions are actually needed by currently pending (not yet completed) reduce tasks.

 This involves: